root-project/root/README/ReleaseNotes/v614/index.md

    - `root-config` now provides switches to link against libROOTDataFrame and libROOTVecOps
    - Reduce time taken by tests which takes too long to run ({One,Two}SidedFrequentistUpperLimitWithBands.C)
    - Disable PyROOT SQL tutorials (the C++ counterparts are since several releases).

+## HEAD of the v6-14-00-patches branch

+These changes will be part of the future 6.14/02

+    * Nothing so far.